-Lee Buckler, B.Ed, LLB - VP Business and Corporate Development
+Lee Buckler, B.Ed, LLB - Chief Executive Officer, President, Corporate Secretary and Director

 Mr. Buckler has been an executive in the cell therapy sector since 2000 beginning with Malachite Management in the Stem Cell Technologies group of companies.
 Most recently he was the Managing Director of Cell Therapy Group, a firm he formed in 2008 where he did business development consulting for companies and organizations in or interested in the cell therapy sector.
 His work included deal-targeting, transactions, market intelligence, competitive analyses, strategic assessments, and market profile planning for companies ranging from top-tier multinationals to start-ups.
 Mr. Buckler has a Bachelor's Degree in Education and a Law Degree.
 After law school, he did a one year judicial clerkship with the B.C.
 Supreme Court and was a practicing attorney for three years at Edwards, Kenny & Bray.
 Mr. Buckler served six years as the Executive Director of the International Society for Cellular Therapy and just over two years as Director of Business Development for Progenitor Cell Therapy.
-He is on the editorial advisory boards of the journal Regenerative Medicine and the BioProcess International magazine as well as the Co-Chair of the Alliance for Regenerative Medicine's Communications and Education Committee.
+He is on the editorial advisory boards of the journal Regenerative Medicine and the BioProcess International magazine and is a member of the Alliance for Regenerative Medicine's Communications and Education Committee.
 He co-founded Cell Therapy News, founded Cell Therapy Blog, founded and continues to manage the LinkedIn Cell Therapy Industry Group, co-founded Regenerative Medicine Jobs, and is an active industry commentator in publications and in social media.
-Mr. Buckler serves on numerous industry conference advisory boards, is an advisory board member for BioCision and RoosterBio, and is on the Board of Directors for Hemostemix Inc.
+Mr. Buckler serves on numerous industry conference advisory boards, is an advisory board member for BioCision and RoosterBio.